SteveBarnett/Writing-Workshops-and-Talks/README.md

 - Entertain and excite, especially for uncomfortable, serious, truths.
 - Help make and find connections to things / truths people already know.
 - Understand the benefits of both sides, show pros and cons.
+- Understand why the change is difficult.
+- Find things that are universally relevant, not locally specific.

 ## Technique